 You have two main options if you want to travel from Bogota to Cali, or from Cali to Bogota.
 You can take a Bogota Cali bus, or you can fly on one of the many flights traveling between Cali and Bogota each day.

-The Bogota Cali bus journey takes on average 11 hours and there are multiple buses leaving the Salitre Terminal in Bogota traveling to Cali and vise versa each day.
+The Bogota Cali bus journey takes on average 11 hours and there are multiple buses leaving the Salitre Terminal in Bogota traveling to Cali and vice versa each day.

 Be sure to go to the Salitre Terminal and not one of the others, there are multiple in Bogota and if you get it wrong it can take a while to get between them because of traffic.
 There is only one main bus terminal in Cali.